Fighting

 By Karl C. Priest

-I would fight in a flash, but I was never much of a fighter.
+Fighting was common where I grew up and I would fight in a flash, but I was not a very good fighter.
 Once my glasses were off (removed or broken by a punch) I was at a great handicap.
-That never stopped me from “going at it” and often cooler heads saved me from the effects of my temper.
+That never stopped me from “going at it” and high school classmates will recall a melee I started during an intramural basketball game.
+My glasses were broken and dangled around my neck (by the safety strap) as the brawl went on.
+Thankfully, often cooler heads saved me from the effects of my temper.

-It is not my desire to get into details, but a little research in area police records will reveal an incident that will verify the fighting facts.
+It is not my desire to get into details, but a little research in South Charleston police records will reveal an incident that will verify the fighting facts.

 When I became a Christian the (much less frequent) fights really did not reflect well on the cause of Christ.
 Finally, God took care of the matter.